Ace007-0/Kimi-K2-from-scratch/README.md

 ## Future Work

 1).
-Replace word-level tokenizer with BPE or SentencePiece (optional)
+Replace word-level tokenizer with BPE or SentencePiece

 2).
 Add multi-GPU training and evaluation scripts